 The implications for public health, corporate transparency and anti-counterfeiting efforts are significant: Between the agri-food and pharmaceutical industries, the market for tracking and tracing technologies is expected to grow to $14.1 billion in revenues by 2020, according to a report by Allied Market Research.

-Food supply chain transparency is complicated by the vast number of suppliers, plants, distributors and products in the supply chain.
+Food supply chain are complicated by the vast number of suppliers, plants, distributors and products in the supply chain.
 Different producers use different product identification systems, with different software and different sensors to track all kinds of products.
 The complexity of each supply chain and costs involved in adopting end-to-end traceability has discouraged many companies in the past.

-But now, with emerging technologies such as blockchain, artificial intelligence (AI) and the Internet of Things (IoT), simpler and less costly solutions are available.
+But now, with emerging technologies such as artificial intelligence (AI) and the Internet of Things (IoT), simpler and less costly solutions are available.

 Webster’s Dictionary defines blockchain as “a digital database containing information (such as records of financial transactions) that can be simultaneously used and shared within a large decentralized, publicly accessible network.”